Ajman City Ajman, UAE Travel Guide

 Engage with Ajman's rich culture through various workshops, performances, and community interactions.

-Witness traditional dance (like the Ayyala, a stick dance) or music during federal holidays or special cultural events.
+Witness traditional dance (like the Ayyala, a stick dance) or music during national holidays or special cultural events.
 Check local listings.

-Occasionally, food festivals or themed culinary events are held, often coinciding with public holidays or along the Corniche.
+Occasionally, food festivals or themed culinary events are held, often coinciding with public holidays or on the edge of the Corniche.

 Exploring local markets provides direct interaction with community life and authentic goods.